WordPress iThemes Security Tutorial (Formerly known as Better WP Security) shows you the most simple way to secure your WordPress website or blog.

 - Better WP Security Tutorial Part 2

 Plugin you need.

 Note: This tutorial was written using an old iThemes plugin version.
-I will start to slowly update this tutorial to meet the new added features.
+I will slowly update this tutorial to include new added features.

 WordPress iThemes Security Tutorial